breecummins/NetworkPerturbations/README.md

     querymodule         =   module name from queries that has the query to be performed

+    querymodule_args    =   dictionary containing query module specific arguments -- see individual query documentation.
+Can be empty for some queries.

     computationsdir     =   path to location where results are to be stored; empty string "" indicates current directory